EskelCz/hopi/index.md

 # Hopi the Squirrel: Support page

 ### Issues
-If you have an issue, open new issue discussion here: https://github.com/EskelCz/hopi/issues
+If you have an issue, open new [issue discussion](https://github.com/EskelCz/hopi/issues)

 ### Contact
-You can find my contact information here: https://github.com/EskelCz
+Visit my profile for current [contact information](https://github.com/EskelCz)

 ### Privacy policy
 Application Hopi the Squirrel does not collect any personal data.